 A .gov website belongs to an official government organization in the United States.

 Secure .gov websites use HTTPS

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 On December 18, 2015, the 114th United States Congress passed the Consolidated Appropriations Act of 2016, which included construction funding for a new federal courthouse in San Antonio, Texas.

 The General Services Administration (GSA) engaged with the U.S. Courts and Department of Justice to determine space requirements and establish the project budget.

-The facility will house U.S District Courts, U.S. Clerk of the Court for the Western District of Texas, U.S. Magistrate Courts, U.S. Probation and Pretrial Services, Federal Public Defender, U.S. Court of Appeals, U.S. Marshals, U.S. Attorneys, and GSA.
-The $121 million budget authorized by Congress in fiscal year 2016 includes the cost of design, construction, and related expenses.
+GSA completed the courthouse in late 2021.
+Tenants include the U.S District Courts, U.S. Clerk of the Court for the Western District of Texas, U.S. Magistrate Courts, U.S. Probation and Pretrial Services, Federal Public Defender, U.S. Court of Appeals, U.S. Marshals, U.S. Attorneys, and GSA.
 The courthouse will include a total of 8 courtrooms and 13 chambers.
 The San Antonio Courthouse will be located in historic downtown at the corner of Santa Rosa Avenue and Nueva Street.

 Total Authorized Funding: $144,580,013 (site acquisition, design, construction, and related expenses)

 Architect of Record: CBRE | Heery | SLAM Collaborative